 NYS CDBG Microenterprise training funds cannot be used to subsidize the cost of conducting a training program.
-NYS CDBG funds may be used to reimburse the microenterprise business dividers in the microenterprise business dividers.
+NYS CDBG funds may be used to reimburse the microenterprise business owner(s) for participating in an entrepreneurial training course.
 Reimbursement will not occur until the owner has successfully completed the course and has been awarded a NYS CDBG Microenterprise grant.